 - Answer In general, this is not an error.
-The Builder outputs this warning when it is not able to detect whether a native function is implemented using JNI (the standard Java native interface; see chapter Chapter 17).
+The Builder outputs this warning when it is not able to detect whether a native function is implemented using JNI (the standard Java native interface; see chapter Chapter 18).
 Usually this means the appropriate header file generated with some prototype tool like jamaicah is not found or not in the proper format.
-To avoid this warning, recreate the header file with jamaicah and place it into a directory that is passed via the Builder argument Xinclude. - Question How can I set properties (using -Dname=value) for an application that was built using the Builder? - Answer To set properties that are known at build-time, XdefineProperty or XdefinePropertyFromEnv can be used.
-Setting properties unknown at build-time requires the application be built without a main class.
-For VM commands like jamaicavm, parsing of VM arguments such as -Dname=value stops at the name of the main class of the application.
-After the application has been built, the main class is an implicit argument, so there is no direct way to provide additional options to the VM.
-However, there is a way out of this problem: the Builder option -XnoMainremoves the implicit argument for the main class, so jamaicavm's normal argument parsing is used to find the main class.
-When launching this application, the name of the main class must then be specified as an argument, so it is possible to add additional VM options such as -Dname=value before this argument. - Question When I run the Builder an error "exec fail" is reported when the intermediate C code should be compiled.
+To avoid this warning, recreate the header file with jamaicah and place it into a directory that is passed via the Builder argument Xinclude. - Question How can I set properties (using $\neg Dname = value$ ) for an application that was built using the Builder? - Answer To set properties that are known at build time, XdefineProperty can be used.
+Setting properties unknown at build time requires activating the corresponding VM option groups when building the application.
+For more information, please see the description of -XactiveVMOptionGroups in section 14.3. - Question When I run the Builder an error "exec fail" is reported when the intermediate C code should be compiled.
 The exit code is 69.
 What happened? - Answer An external C compiler is called to compile the intermediate C code.
 The compiler command and arguments are defined in etc/jamaica.conf.
 If the compiler command can not be executed the Builder terminates with an error message and the exit code 69 (see list of exit codes in the appendix).
 Try to use the verbose output with the option -verbose and check if the printed compiler command call can be executed in your command shell.
-If not check the parameters for the compiler in etc/jamaica.conf and the PATH environment variable. - Question Can I build my own VM as an application which expects the name of the main class on the command line like JamaicaVM does?

-Answer A standalone VM can be built with the Builder option -XnoMain.
-If this option is specified, the Builder does not expect a main class while compiling.
-Instead, the built application expects the main class later after startup on the command line.
+If not check the parameters for the compiler in etc/jamaica.conf and the PATH environment variable. - Question Can I build my own VM as an application which expects the name of the main class on the command line like JamaicaVM does? - Answer There are two ways to build a standalone VM: by using the Builder options -XnoMain or -main=com.jamaicavm.jre.Main.
+Both make sure that the Builder does not expect a main class while compiling.
+Instead, the built application expects the main class later at startup on the command line.
 Some classes or resources can be included in the created VM, e.g., a VM can be built including all classes of the selected API except the main program with main class.
-As smart linking cannot be used without a main class, -smart=false must be set.
-Otherwise some fields or methods might be missing at runtime.
+The default setting -smart=false must be left unchanged, otherwise some fields or methods might be missing at runtime.